smcclatchy/introductory-statistics-with-r/setup.md

 You can find all the datasets needed from the workshop [from the book's GitHub Page](https://github.com/chendaniely/ds4biomed).

-You can click on the "Code" dropdown and select "Download Zip" to download the data and files for the lesson materials.
+1. You can click on the "Code" dropdown and select "Download Zip" to download the data and files for the lesson materials.

 ![download zip file from Github](./fig/github-download_zip.PNG)

-Go to your Downloads folder to locate the `ds4biomed-learner` folder.
-Move this folder onto your Desktop and unzip it if it is still zipped.
+2. Go to your Downloads folder to locate the `ds4biomed-learner` folder.
+3. Move this folder onto your Desktop and unzip it if it is still zipped.
+4. Create a new folder named `scripts` inside of the `ds4biomed-learner` folder.

 ## Programming language {-}